-Because maybe you’ve heard this term handed around all over the place and you’re trying to understand what it is?
+Maybe you’ve heard this term banged around all over the internet, and you’re trying to understand what it is?

 Essentially, a sales funnel is a system in your business.

 Systems are how you get things done in a consistent predictable way.

 It’s a way of allowing you to systemise and duplicate your efforts.
 It allows you to scale so that you don’t actually have to be there.
+In other words…

-It’s how you take someone down that path.
-From never hearing about you, maybe not even being aware of the problem that you solve, and not being aware that they have that problem…
+It’s how you take them from never hearing about you, maybe not even being aware of the problem that you solve, or not being aware that they have that problem…

 - It needs a way of consistently generating leads.